 In Massachusetts, there are specific laws affecting the use of land.
 Many municipalities regulate how land may be used through zoning laws.
 These regulations evolve as cities grow and transform.
-Connors & Connors LLP has been in the neighborhood for over 45 years.
+Connors & Connors LLP has been in the neighborhood for 50 years.
 We continuously keep up with the changing laws and can help you.
 Below are some frequently asked questions that may be helpful.

 Q: What do I need to know about land use law?

 A: Land use law regulates the development of public and private real estate.
 Zoning regulations typically divide a city into residential, commercial and industrial zones.
 They are intended to maintain efficiency as the city changes.
 They also regulate the requirements for certain types of buildings, such as height restrictions, the location of utility lines and parking.

 Q: What if I can’t comply with these requirements?